Dawson Creek, British Columbia to Deadhorse, Alaska

 We booked into the Aurora Hotel, one of those pre-fab deals built block by block above ground.
 Although it didn’t look like much from the outside, the inside was very nice with rooms akin to a cruise ship.
 For the price, $150/night, it’s all inclusive, meaning you can eat all you want, even during non-meal hours.
 Internet and laundry are also free and TV had all the movie channels.
 This type of hotel caters to oil production crews who rotate in and out, so it has everything they need.
 We stayed for two nights so that we could relax a bit.

 The next day, we hopped on a bus to tour the oil production facilities and visit the Arctic Ocean.
-It was kinda cool standing in the Arctic Ocean knowing my trip will take me to the other end of the Pan-American Highway next year.
+It was kind of cool standing in the Arctic Ocean knowing my trip will take me to the other end of the Pan-American Highway next year.

 The rest of the afternoon in Deadhorse, we heard no less than 10 stories about motorcycles coming up to Deadhorse, and all the stories had unhappy endings – broken ribs, life flights, bike shipped back to Fairbanks.